Pain2D-Software/Pain2D-Tablet/CHANGELIST.md

+# 1.0.5 (5)

+- fix zip file extraction to only extract into the target directory (Jonas Eckert)

 # 1.0.4 (4)

 - Translate pain types to english and add five more (Jonas Eckert + developer from Pain2D-Tablet version 2 for names):